 This term applies to our Group and Individual segments.
 For recurring premium products it represents the total expected premium payments over the first 12 months on new sales.
 The entire 12 months of expected premium is reported AFYP in the period during which the policy is issued.
-For single-premium products, the AFYP is of payout options to meet the owner's income needs in retirement.
+For single-premium products, the AFYP is 10% of the ingle premium owner's income needs in retirement.